Manila for suits and suitors

 There is little doubt that The Peninsula remains among the best Manila business hotels for the executive on the go or as a classy conference venue.
 It is certainly among the top Makati business hotels and should be on everyone’s short list.

 The gleaming, modern, 696-room Makati Shangri-La, Manila is just across Ayala Avenue, in the heart of Makati 's Central Business District right next to the shopping.
-It is in many ways the antithesis of the reserved Pen, younger (though also ageing now and set for a closure and top-to-toe renovation with a new sibling having arrived in 2016 at the Fort), bold, brash, and large.
+It is in many ways the antithesis of the reserved Pen, younger (though also ageing now and set for a top-to-toe room renovation with a new sibling having arrived in 2016 at the Fort), bold, brash, and large.
 The hotel has cheerfully reinvented itself a few times and outlets have come and gone in mysterious succession.
 The funky Zu bar made way for the Quezon Ballroom, while the lobby-level Sage Tapas Bar serves up hip-swinging live music into the wee hours (with a Sage Restaurant for fine dining upstairs).
 Also explore the Circles cafe, Sinfully Circles, and of course wine aficionados can enjoy an all-you-can-drink wine buffet at the Lobby Lounge most evenings, serenaded by red-dressed orchestral violinists.
 It’s enough to make anyone happy, or at least bleary eyed.
-By second half 2016 phased renovations will begin floor by floor - with a possible hotel shutdown - to upgrade rooms.
+By late 2017 phased renovations will begin floor by floor to upgrade rooms.

 As at many hotels, security is tight, very tight.
 Expect the usual well groomed Labrador, hand searches, and metal-detectors.
 The hotel also employs a handheld device that scans not just for weapons but also for drugs, like ecstasy.
 Another good reason to bring your teenage kids here for a good scanning while you enjoy the endlessly flowing wine.